CyberStudioUnited/Administrator-Database/README.md

 # Administrator Database
 if your admin page on your site has a file manager, you can upload the files from admindb to your site.
 View the v1.0 demo here (the demo will no longer be maintained!.): https://cyberstudiounited.github.io/Administrator-Database-Demo/
 Download The Latest Version here: https://github.com/CyberStudioUnited/Administrator-Database/releases/tag/1.0

+# Release Dates
+V1.0 = April 12, 2021
+V0.9 = March 31, 2021
+V0.1 = March 20, 2021

 # Administrator Database v1.1 Is out, Let's see whats new!.
 * Updated File Manager
 * Added Items in Dash App Installer